-Gas Industry Co has issued its Analysis of Submissions on the September 2016 Options Paper - Wholesale Levy Assurance.
+Gas Industry Co issued its Analysis of Submissions on the September 2016 Options Paper - Wholesale Levy Assurance.
 Seven submissions were received.

-The Options Paper described issues that have been identified in respect of inaccurate payment of the wholesale levy, and sought industry views on a range of options for providing a high level of assurance that wholesale levy payers were each paying their fair share of the wholesale levy.
+The Options Paper described issues that had been identified in respect of inaccurate payment of the wholesale levy, and sought industry views on a range of options for providing a high level of assurance that wholesale levy payers were each paying their fair share of the wholesale levy.

 The Options Paper, the Analysis of Submissions, and the submissions received are available in Related Documents below.